thestormforge/optimize-controller/docs/install.md

 1. Using `redskyctl init --bootstrap` will create a paused Kubernetes job, you can adjust the bootstrap configuration in cluster and proceed with the installation by scaling the job to 1.
 2. Using `redskyctl init --dry-run` will print the raw manifests used during installation, however this still requires creating a Kubernetes job.
 This option can be combined with the `--bootstrap` option to get the raw manifests of the bootstrap job.
 3. Using Docker to run the `setuptools` image directly.
-For example, `docker container run -t --rm -e NAMESPACE=redsky-system gcr.io/redskyops/setuptools install --dry-run` will produce the same output as `redskyctl init --dry-run` without requiring a configured Kubernetes context.
+For example, `docker container run --rm $(redskyctl version --setuptools)` will produce the same output as `redskyctl init --dry-run` without requiring a configured Kubernetes context.

 ## Upgrading the Red Sky Ops Manager